Yoav666s/dnd-wiki/_pages/reckonfear.md

 - Puff of Smoke

 ## Healer
 The Healer is optimized to heal with maximum Intuition.
 Healers rely completely on magic to deal damage, as they lack competence in Precision or Brawn.
+They rely on Frostbite to prevent attacks from hitting altogether, and use their potent Arcane Missile to deal consistent damage.
+They have Blink and Fireball with maximum range, and Medium armor to defend them from stray bullets.

 | Attribute | Value | Modifier |
 | :---: | :---: | :---: |